 Lightning Performance Review

-The relationship between tower altitude and occurrence of disturbances was found not to be directly influenced by geographic conditions nor by the intensity of lightning strikes in a line section.
-Disruptions experienced from 2018 to 2023 had direct correlation with elevated frequency of lightning strikes observed on each individual tower, i.e. the higher the frequency of lightning strikes, the greater the likelihood of disturbances.
-Rice fields, for example, are typically characterized by a greater incidence of lightning strikes and a higher prevalence of lightning disturbances in terms of geographic distribution.
+The relationship between altitude of transmission line towers and occurrence of disturbances is not directly influenced by geographic conditions or intensity of lightning strikes on the transmission line section.
+Disruptions experienced during period from 2018 to 2023 exhibited a direct correlation with the elevated frequency of lightning strikes observed on each individual tower, i.e. the higher the frequency of lightning strikes, the greater the likelihood of disturbances occurring.
+For example, rice fields are typically characterized by a greater incidence of lightning strikes and a higher prevalence of lightning disturbances in terms of geographical distribution.

-Pilot Project of EGLA Application on 70 kV Parakan-Kadipaten OHL
+Pilot Project of EGLA Application on 70 kV OHL Parakan-Kadipaten

-Transmission Line Lightning Arrester
+a.
+Transmission Line Lightning Arresters

-Installation on the line is carried out by removing the arcing horn to ensure the EGLA performs properly and fulfil the requirement, EGLAfo < LIWLinsul.
-The gap on the EGLA must be appropriately designed only to work against lightning overvoltage.
-When the gap discharge requirements are met at switching overvoltage, should there be damage to the SVU, the line will potentially trip during the energizing process.
-Given this, EGLAs are not recommended to be installed stand-alone on EHV systems because of the need to prevent overvoltage switching.
-EGLAs are most suitable and most effectively installed in systems up to 150 kV.
-Table 3 provides the specifications of the EGLAs installed on the 70 kV Parakan-Kadipaten OHL.
+One of the reasons for choosing EGLAs is cost savings.
+In addition, EGLAs also have a longer lifetime than NGLAs because there is no ageing due to exposure to continuous leakage currents.
+The spark gap is designed to work below the insulator’s basic insulation level.
+Installation on the line is carried out by removing the arcing horn to ensure the EGLAs work properly and fulfil EGLAfo < LIWLinsul.
+The gap on an EGLA must be appropriately designed to work only against lightning overvoltage.
+When gap discharge requirements are met at switching overvoltage, when there is damage to the SVU, the line will potentially trip during the energizing process.
+In EHV voltage systems, EGLA installation is generally not recommended to be stand-alone because there is a need to prevent overvoltage switching.
+Thus, EGLAs are most suitable and effectively installed on systems up to 150 kV.
+Table 3 shows the specifications of the EGLAs installed on the 70 kV Parakan-Kadipaten OHL.

+b.
 Review of EGLA Implementation

-Starting Dec.
-2022, when EGLAs were first installed, until Nov.
-2023, there have been a total of 3 disturbances caused by lightning.
-All occurred on the Parakan-Kadipaten line and were triggered by short-circuit of insulators.
-As seen in Table 5, most occurred on insulators without an EGLA installed.
-CIGRE TB 855 explains that in cases where the lightning surge travels along the line from the stroke point, the lightning fault can be transferred to adjacent towers having no LSAs – either by the OHGW given successful shielding or via power line conductors if there has been shielding failure.
-This suggests the advisability of installing LSAs on adjacent towers beyond the high lightning risk target section.
-Note that LSAs may not protect an insulator assembly on the next tower, given the traveling time of a lightning surge across the span between towers.
+As mentioned in CIGRE TB 855, in cases where the lightning surge travels along the line from the stroke point, lightning fault can be transferred to adjacent towers with no LSAs either via the OHGW at successful shielding or via the conductor at shielding failure.
+Therefore, LSA installation on adjacent towers beyond the high lightning risk target section is suggested.
+Note that LSAs may not protect insulator assemblies on the next tower, given the traveling time of lightning surge across the span between towers.

 Case 1